-Aside from the rich experiences of the main lessons, the students have subjects often, but not always, taught to them by teachers other than their class teacher.
-These curricula, too, develop in harmony with the development of the children: Spanish, handwork, woodwork, games and outdoor education, form drawing, art.
+Aside from the rich experiences of the main lessons, the students have subjects often taught to them by teachers other than their class teacher.
+These curricula also develop in harmony with the development of the children: Spanish, handwork, woodwork, games and outdoor education, form drawing, and art.

 Seventh and Eighth Grades

 Starting in the 6th grade, the students also are taught mathematics and English by specialists other than the class teacher.
 In the 7th and 8th grades other teachers besides the class teacher teach some of the main lessons.
 Electives are also offered in the 7th and 8th grades.
 These electives vary from year to year but include such classes as gardening, pottery, felting, keyboarding and archery.
 An outdoor education program that combines the 7th and 8th grades is offered first in these years.